EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

          PadProfile1 = GC_base
          WiimoteSource0 = 0

-6. Click OK and your Wii game should now be using a Gamecube controller profile
+6. Click OK and your Wii game should now be using a GameCube controller profile
     * <img src="https://user-images.githubusercontent.com/108900299/213080943-80187386-77db-4918-b8d8-74a648b2f422.png" height="300">

 #### Multiplayer